-This post on Taking a Leap of Faith was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Taking a Leap of Faith was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 As I am writing this, I am getting ready for my first week of graduate school at Fuller Seminary, where I will be completing my Master’s in Marriage and Family Therapy.
 It’s very weird to tell others I am going to graduate school.
 I never imagined I would go to more school after college, especially right after I graduated, simply because I’ve never really liked school.
 I am not the academic type by any means.
 I hate studying, reading, and writing papers, yet for some reason I decided to do it for two more years.
 Why?
 To be honest, I don’t think I ever really had a choice.
 I feel like this leap of faith is just where God wants me to be, even if I never saw it coming.
 I feel like this is where I belong.

 At the same time, I have no idea what to really expect from this program and the decision to move out all the way to Pasadena, California, where I know pretty much nobody.
 There are a lot of unknowns in terms of my future.
 I do not know what it will be like going to a small school after graduating from an enormous public state school.
 I do not know what it will be like living in an apartment all by myself in a place full of strangers.
 I do not know what it will be like figuring out a long-distance relationship with my girlfriend who now lives across the country.
 I do not know what it will be like going to class where 90% of my classmates are the opposite gender.
 I do not know what it will be like learning to become a therapist and trying to help others with their biggest obstacles in life.